 The subject line is the vital first impression of your offer, so an engaging subject line is key to encouraging users to open your email.
 Details such as time sensitivity and special offers should be brought up right away, to add a sense of urgency to your email.
 Put yourself in the user’s shoes and think how you would react to seeing your subject line in an inbox of 20+ emails.
 Would you just delete the message along with the rest, or would it stick out to you and make you want to learn more?

 As far as the content of the subject line goes, try to avoid using words or phrases that are commonly associated with spam emails.
 Words like “FREE”, phrases like “Act Now!” or excessive use of characters like $ and % should be avoided where possible.
 While these may not always be viewed as spam in every instance, they can stack with other spam triggers that may exist in your email, and thus increase the chance that your email will be viewed as spam.
-It’s also a good idea to avoid using call caps for your subject line.
+It’s also a good idea to avoid using all caps for your subject line.
 If you want a good idea of practices to avoid, try checking out your own personal email spam box, and see what type of subject lines are being used.
+It's a good idea to also apply all these rules to From Lines as well.
 You can also see a list of common spam triggers here.

 Emojis are a type of character that can be useful in certain situations, but aren’t inherently good or bad.
 Adding them won’t necessarily help your campaign, but it won’t necessarily hurt it either.
 Ultimately, you want to use your discretion and decide whether or not an Emoji would be appropriate for your campaign.
 Using too many or using them without purpose can come off as obnoxious, but if you are advertising for a cruise line, a boat emoji may work well in your subject.
 Keep in mind though, that not all users will have the same Emoji support in their inbox.
 Mobile phones generally will be able to display the latest Emoji, but Outlook on Windows 7 for example has limited support, so make sure you are testing to see which Emoji will and won’t appear.